Last updated on April 27th, 2014 at 12:47 pm

 • brown sugar

 Put rosemary sprigs through the middle of the chicken breasts.
-In a baking dish, put the chicken, drizzle olive oil over them then salt and pepper them.
-Bake at 400 degrees until the internal temperature on an instant read meat thermometer reads 160 degrees.
+Put the chicken in a baking dish, drizzle olive oil, salt, and pepper it.
+Bake at 400 degrees until the internal temperature on an instant-read meat thermometer reads 160 degrees.

-Remove chicken breasts from baking pan but reserve juices.
-Heat a skillet on low fire.
-Melt butter and add brown sugar until there is a smooth and flowing paste.
+Remove chicken breasts from the baking pan, but reserve the juices.
+Heat a skillet on low heat.
+Melt butter and add brown sugar until a smooth, flowing paste forms.

 Add walnuts.
-Coat the walnuts and let them roast in the skillet watching that they don’t burn.
-Once you can smell them, turn off the fire and stir walnut mixture a few times.
-When chicken is cool, pull out rosemary sprigs and chop chicken into rough, smallish chunks.
+Coat the walnuts and roast them in the skillet, watching them not burn.
+Once you can smell them, turn off the fire and stir the walnut mixture a few times.
+When the chicken is cool, pull out rosemary sprigs and chop them into rough, smallish chunks.

-Add chicken, celery and pan juices to a bowl.
-Add walnut mixture according to your preference of sweetness.
-Add a bit of mayonnaise, salt and pepper and stir.
-Taste and adjust whatever you personally want.
+Add chicken, celery, and pan juices to a bowl.
+Add walnut mixture according to your preference for sweetness.
+Add a bit of mayonnaise, salt, and pepper and stir.
+Taste and adjust as needed.

 Put the chicken salad on a tortilla or a lettuce leaf and roll it into a wrap.
 If you are using a tortilla, cut it in half on a diagonal.
 You can also eat this with crackers, stuffed in an avocado, on any type of bread, or alone.